 “I saw this book in numerous articles and decided to see what all the hype was about.
 Let me tell you, it was worth it.
-This gothic horror left me feeling spooked, charmed, and anxious for the lead character to succeed; and despite the conflicting emotions, I was on the edge of my seat through it all,” Skyler.
+This gothic horror left me feeling creeped out, charmed, and anxious for the lead character to succeed; and despite the conflicting emotions, I was on the edge of my seat through it all,” Skyler.

 The Blue House by Phoebe Wahl